abrahamohrenstein/resonant-memory-collapse/README.md

 Docs: Creative Commons Attribution 4.0

-Project identifiers Kai, Echoverse, and Resonant Collapse are tied to Abraham Ohrenstein.
+Project identifiers Resonant Collapse and Fibonacci Coherence Engine are tied to Abraham Ohrenstein.
 Permission is required for use in derivative branding.

 📬 Contact